mipimipi/muserv/README.md

 as `root`.

-The only required change is to set the music directory.
-Therefore, edit `/etc/muserv/config.json` as `root` and set `music_dir` to the absolute path of your music directory.
+The only required change is to set the music directory/ies.
+Therefore, edit `/etc/muserv/config.json` as `root` and set the absolute paths of your music directories in `music_dirs`.
 [Here](doc/configuration.md) you find a more detailed description of the configuration options.

 ## Run muserv